 While bunion surgery requires you to stay off your feet for a few days, it’s the most effective way to correct bunions that are causing severe pain or are continuing to get worse.
 The team at Premier Podiatry offers comprehensive pre- and postoperative care if surgery is required.

-If you have bunions, consulting an expert in the field of podiatry is the best way to determine the severity of your bunions and the best course of treatment.
+If you have bunions, consulting an expert in the field of podiatry is the best way to determine the severity of the problem and the best course of treatment.
 Don’t ignore painful bunions.
 Contact Premier Podiatry today to set up an appointment for an evaluation.Give Us A Call Today 973-315-5555